MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CompetitionTab.md

 ## Auction Insights

-Auction Insights give you a broad view into your competitors’ performance metrics and how they compare to your own.
+Auction Insights give you a broad view into your competitorsâ€™ performance metrics and how they compare to your own.
 Reviewing them can give you a better understanding of your competitive landscape.
 Auction Insights are divided into two sections.

 **Over time:** View key competitive metrics and how they perform across devices and over the course of days, weeks, months, quarters, and years.